Communications and Marketing

 - Publicize events.
 Click here to fill out the form that gets your event on to the campus calendar and into the campus news cycle.
 You will also find everything you need to know to hold a successful event on campus.

-- Make routine website updates.
+- Help you make routine website updates.
 Your department assistant can make most updates to your department pages.
 Or join us for lunchtime hands-on web sessions the second Tuesday of the month to learn how to make updates yourself.
-Contact Liz Libby to sign up.
+Contact Linda Blaser to sign up.

 - Social media strategizing.
 Need help getting buzz on social media for your event or news?
 Contact Liz Libby.

 - Take photos of your class or event during work hours.
 Contact Matthew Baltimore.

 - Order routine printing, design, and copying through Visual Communications, located in the annex behind Young Hall.

 We do our best to publicize your news and events on and off campus.
 The sooner we have the full details the more quickly we can send them to the online news platforms.
 Although we cannot guarantee your event or news item will be featured on a given news site, we will do our best to meet your expectations.
 Think your item deserves special attention?
 Contact Liz Libby to discuss.

 Our priority is to support the marketing needs of the offices of admissions and alumni and development.
 Having said that, if you need photos taken during work hours, we can generally accommodate you.
 However, if you need a photographer during the evening or weekend, and it doesn’t support admissions or alumni/development, then we recommend you photograph it yourself with your own camera or smartphone.
 You can also borrow a camera from the Brown Technology Resource Center.
 Read their lending policy here.